hashicorp/terraform-provider-google/website/docs/r/bigtable_table_iam.html.markdown

 ## Import

-Instance IAM resources can be imported using the project, table name, role and/or member.
+Table IAM resources can be imported using the project, table name, role and/or member.

 ```
 $ terraform import google_bigtable_table_iam_policy.editor "projects/{project}/tables/{table}"